 and tongue can reveal to them...Our goal is no longer survival,

-.
+but spiritual growth.
 That requires the development of inner

 knowing and inner authority.
 It requires the heart, not the